merijnvervoorn/coalitie-voorspeller/README.md

-├── data/                       # Main folder for all datasets │   ├── api/                    # Files relating to using the OData and SyncFeed API │   │   └── data/               # Output files from the APIs │   ├── opendata-tk/            # Raw and processed speech data from the Tweede Kamer │   │   └── opendata-notebooks/ # Original Jupyter notebooks from Tweede Kamer data │   └── zetelverdeling/         # Files relating to historical seat distributions in Tweede Kamer
+├── data/                       # Main folder for all datasets │   ├── api/                    # Files relating to using the OData and SyncFeed API │   │   └── data/               # Output files from the APIs │   ├── cabinets/               # Data on all historical Dutch cabinets │   ├── opendata-tk/            # Raw and processed speech data from the Tweede Kamer │   │   └── opendata-notebooks/ # Original Jupyter notebooks from Tweede Kamer data │   └── zetelverdeling/         # Files relating to historical seat distributions in Tweede Kamer